William Westwood (bushranger): Capture and recapture

 On 12 July 1841 Westwood was reported to have committed a robbery at Paddy's River.
 On Tuesday evening, 13 July 1841, Westwood entered Edward Gray’s Black Horse Inn, near the crossroads ten miles from Berrima.
 He took charge of the firearms at the inn and had ordered the till to be taken out when he was set upon by the publican Gray and two other men, a ticket-of-leave holder named Francis McCrohan and Joseph Waters, an assigned convict.
 McCrohan struck 'Jackey Jackey' several blows with a hammer, the second of which felled him.
 He was then chained to a cart and conveyed to Berrima Gaol, where he was placed in irons.

 After his re-capture Westwood was sent to Cockatoo Island, Port Jackson.
 While at Cockatoo Island, he and twenty-five other convicts, attempted to escape by swimming to the mainland, but the gang were followed by the police in their boat and all captured.
 As a result, he was shipped to Port Arthur on the Governor Phillip.
 En route, Jackey Jackey once again tried to escape from the ship's hold and take over the ship on the way to the port.
 Shortly after arriving at Port Arthur he escaped, but after nine days' starvation on that inhospitable place, he was captured as one of the convicts who had escaped with him, Frank Bailey, had been shot.

 Twelve months afterwards he again succeeded in making his escape to the mainland, but was again captured and placed in Hobart Town gaol, from where as a last resort, he was sent over to Norfolk Island, "the penal colony of penal colonies".

 The next year W. T. Champ promoted Jackey Jackey to be on a boat crew of his.
 After rescuing two men from drowning, Jackey Jackey was removed from Port Arthur to probation at Glenorchy in May 1845.
 Temptation got the best of him, though, and Jackey Jackey stole guns and ammunition.
 Jackey Jackey was tried on 4 September 1845, in the Hobart Supreme Court.
-Sticking to his beliefs and not hurting anyone, he was sentenced to life in prison on Norfolk Island.
+He was sentenced to life in prison on Norfolk Island.